 ALEX DIETZ-KEST (Sound Designer) Recent credits include: Trial of an American President (Theatre Row) Sinners on a Southbound Bus (Ruddy Productions), Farragut North, Sleuth, Night Alive and The Lyons (Curtain Call Theatre), Troll King Rises (Columbia University).
 He has a Theatrical Production Arts B.F.A. from Ithaca College.

-KATIE LUMPKIN (Casting) is a New York based Casting Director with Kate Lumpkin Casting and is the founder of The Slate Society.
+KATE LUMPKIN (Casting) is a New York based Casting Director with Kate Lumpkin Casting and is the founder of The Slate Society.
 She has also been associated with Celebrity Cruises Casting, FOX East Coast Casting, Michael Cassara Casting and Jessica Daniels Casting.
 Collectively, as a casting professional, she has worked on over 40 TV/Film productions and 60 theatrical productions across the country.
 For more information please visit www.kate-lumpkin.com.

 MIKE ROSS (Dramaturg) is a New York-based dramaturg, librettist and lyricist.
 Recent credits include Groundhog Day (Librettist’s Assistant, dir.
 Matthew Warchus) and The Bad Years (Additional Lyrics, dir.
 Stephen Brackett).
 He is a recent graduate of Harvard University, where he wrote four original plays and two musicals. @mcrossisnotapun.